Athlete/athlete-api-docs/_build/_sources/resources/workout.txt

 If you POST workout that's already present in Athlete.com you'll get a **400 HTTP response**.
 And the following message:

 ::

     ["206", "The workout you are trying to save already exists"]

 Further.
 The ``Location`` header will be populated with the URI of the original workout.

-For more information check the *errors* section.
+For more information check the :doc:`/getting_started/errors` section.

 Create a workout with JSON data
 -------------------------------